This Homemade Eggless Marshmallow Fluff is stretchy, sticky, and totally irresistible! Make your own Fluff at home with just a few simple ingredients.

 I am so happy I did…this Homemade Eggless Marshmallow Crème is one of her all-time favorites!

-We mostly use it to make sandwiches, but there are so many delicious ways to enjoy this Homemade Eggless Marshmallow Fluff (see more ideas on how to use it below).
+We mostly use it to make sandwiches and fill cupcakes, but there are so many delicious ways to enjoy this Homemade Eggless Marshmallow Fluff (see more ideas on how to use it below).

 Marshmallow Crème is a stretchy, sticky, and dense cream.
-Its texture is similar to the melted marshmallows.
-Meringue is a more light, fluffy, and airy mixture.
+Its texture is similar to melted marshmallows.
+On the other hand, meringue is a more light, fluffy, and airy mixture.
 It holds its form perfectly, which makes it perfect for piping.
+If you’re looking to make more of a fluffy and less dense pipeable meringue, check out my Eggless Meringue recipe.

 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).